-Basil is one of the most popular culinary herbs.
-Your local grocery store usually stocks Sweet Basil as this is the most common variety of this herb.
-You can also find varieties with green leaves and deep purple leaves.
-Thai basil has green leaves and pretty dainty purple flowers.
+You can also find varieties with deep purple leaves.
 Not only is basil great to use for cooking it is a pretty addition in the garden.
-Below are some tips to grow basil in your Phoenix garden.
+Below are some tips to grow basil in Phoenix, types of basil available and ideas on what to do with all of your fresh basil.

 Phoenix Gardening Steps: Grow Basil